Are you looking to launch a new product or service?

 Next, you should use the meetings booked/opportunity rate to inform your reps’ targets.

-This allows you to build your full funnel pipeline and map out data-driven targets and sales goals your reps will work towards each month.
+This allows you to build your full funnel pipeline and map out data-driven targets your reps will work towards each month.

 Note:

-If you see you’re a long way off these targets, you may need to adjust a part of your go-to-market strategy to improve performance - such as your chosen ICP or your messaging.
+If you see you’re a long way off these targets, you may need to adjust a part of your go-to-market strategy, such as your ICP or messaging.

 At the beginning of your GTM strategy, aiming for a 50/50 split between inbound and outbound will allow you to: